emirror-de/lewp-rs/lewp/docs/component.md

 # How do I add `CSS` or `JavaScript` to my component?

 `lewp-rs` by design does not support the definition of `CSS` or `JavaScript` within your Rust component.
-To use these features, an [Archive](super::archive::Archive) is required.
+To use `CSS` or `JavaScript` on the client side, an [Archive](super::archive::Archive) is required.
 Please have a look at the [Css ArchiveComponent](crate::resources::Css) and
 [Js ArchiveComponent](crate::resources::Js) documentation as well.